9/11 trials: Khalid Sheikh Mohammed speaks of martyrdom and torture

 As the 9/11 trials begin (the arraignment of five Guantánamo prisoners in connection with their alleged involvement in the 9/11 attacks) and 60 reporters at Guantánamo tumble over each other in an attempt to get the story out first, ABC News reports that Khalid Sheikh Mohammed, who said in his tribunal at Guantánamo last year that he was “responsible for the 9/11 operation, from A to Z,” spoke publicly for the first time since his capture in Pakistan in March 2003.

-ABC News reported that Khalid Sheikh Mohammed and his four co-defendants — Ramzi bin al-Shibh, Mustafa al-Hawsawi, Ali Abdul Aziz Ali and Walid bin Attash — walked into the courtroom shortly after 9 am, wearing turbans and white robes, and explained that when the judge, Marine Col. Ralph Kohlmann, asked Mohammed if he understood that he could get the death penalty if convicted, he replied, “I wish to be martyred.”
+ABC News stated that Mohammed and his four co-defendants — Ramzi bin al-Shibh, Mustafa al-Hawsawi, Ali Abdul Aziz Ali and Walid bin Attash — walked into the courtroom shortly after 9 am, wearing turbans and white robes, and explained that when the judge, Marine Col. Ralph Kohlmann, asked Mohammed if he understood that he could get the death penalty if convicted, he replied, “I wish to be martyred.”

 Walid bin Attash and Khalid Sheikh Mohammed